tsbonev/c-sharp-music-playlist/README.md

 	3.1.1.
 Updating a song replaces it in memory.
 	3.1.2.
 If an update request contains a Song object that does not match any other in memory then the song is inserted instead.

+	4. Storing Genres.
+	4.1.
+Genres should be stored in a mutable list to allow the adding of new ones.
+	4.2.
+Adding a song with a Genre not in the list should add that Genre to the list.
+	4.2.1.
+Updating a song with new Genres should also store them into the list.
+	4.3.
+Genres are not case sensitive so "Pop" and "pop" should be considered the same by the list.